 Our Curriculum Statement

-At Claremont Primary School, our core school values are Human Kindness, Equality, Aspiration, Respect, Teamwork and Self- belief- HEARTS.
+At Claremont Primary School, our core school values are Human Kindness, Equality, Aspiration, Resilience, Teamwork and Self-belief HEARTS.

 Our curriculum development and planning are based on these shared values and being a Rights Respecting School underpins these aspects of our intent.